top of page

 Step 3: Install the LPG gas supply

-By this stage, you should have already installed most of your Campervan gas system, including your gas bottle, regulator, gas locker, and piping.
+By this stage, you should have already installed most of your campervan gas system, including your gas bottle, regulator, gas locker, and piping.
 If you haven't, I suggest you read this guide on campervan gas installations first.

-Run a length of 8mm copper pipe from your gas manifold to the back of your propex heater.
+Run a length of 8mm copper pipe from your gas manifold to the back of your Propex heater.
 You will very likely need to bend the copper pipe, which you can do with a pipe bending tool.
 You can cut copper pipe with a pipe cutting tool.

 LPG supply to campervan gas heater

 The Propex heater will have come with an 8mm elbow compression joint; one side has the compression nut, the other has bare threads.
-On the side with bare threads, lather some jointing compound on the threads and screw it tightly into the propex heater.
+On the side with bare threads, slather some jointing compound on the threads and screw it tightly into the Propex heater.
+Then, attach the elbow joint to the copper pipe.
+You can learn how to fit a compression joint here.

 Step 4: Install the hot and cold air ducts